aren-01/Customer-Management-Cloud-Application/optional/README.md

-#Follow these steps if you want to manually deploy with [optional/cloudformation.yml](cloudformation.yml).
+# Follow these steps if you want to manually deploy with [cloudformation.yml](cloudformation.yml).

 1. Pull or download the "app" folder.